Buffalo Bills vs. New Orleans Saints NFL Week 12 Odds, Plays and Insights for November 25, 2021

 Over/under insights

-- New Orleans has combined with its opponents to score more than 45.5 points in five of 10 games this season.
+- New Orleans' games have gone over 45 points in five of 10 chances this season.

+- Thursday's total is 9.6 points lower than the two team's combined 54.6 points per game average.

-- The two teams combine to average 54.6 points per game, 9.1 more than the over/under in this contest.
+- The 39.4 combined points per game that these two squads have allowed this season are 5.6 fewer than the 45 over/under in this contest.

-- This contest's total is 6.1 points greater than the 39.4 these two squads combine to allow per game this season.

-- Bills games this season feature an average total of 49.3 points, a number 3.8 points higher than Thursday's over/under.
+- The average total in Bills games this season is 49.3, 4.3 points above Thursday's over/under of 45.

-- In 2020, games involving the Saints have averaged a total of 44.3 points, 1.2 fewer than this game's set over/under.

 Bills stats and trends

-- In Buffalo's 10 games this year, it has six wins against the spread.
+- In Buffalo's 10 games this season, it has six wins against the spread.

-- The Bills have been favored by 6 points or more eight times this season and are 4-4 ATS in those games.
+- The Bills are 4-4 ATS when favored by 6 points or more this season.

-- Buffalo's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- Buffalo's games this year have gone over the total in five out of 10 opportunities (50%).

-- Buffalo is 5-2 against the spread and 5-2 overall when the team amasses more than 342.0 yards.
+- In games that Buffalo amasses over 342.0 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Bills have 14 turnovers this season, equal to the number of takeaways for the Saints.
+- The Bills have 14 giveaways this season, while the Saints have 14 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Saints.